TGALLOWAY1/HabitFlowAI/docs/reference/00_NORTHSTAR.md

 ## Global Invariants (Apply Everywhere)

 - Completion is derived, never stored
-- HabitEntry is the only historical truth
+- HabitEntry is the only unit of historical truth for behavior and progress.
+- JournalEntry is the unit of historical truth for reflection and subjective state.
 - DayKey is the aggregation boundary
 - No punitive mechanics by default
 - Interpretive layers must be deletable without data loss
+- Removing any Persona must not remove or invalidate either HabitEntry or JournalEntry history.